JamesClonk/kubeone-dcs-kubernetes/README.md

 ### Grafana
 ![DCS+ Grafana](https://raw.githubusercontent.com/JamesClonk/kubeone-dcs-kubernetes/data/dcs_grafana.png)

-The Grafana dashboard will automatically be available to you after installation under [https://grafana.my-kubernetes.my-domain.com](https://grafana.my-kubernetes.my-domain.com) (with *my-kubernetes.my-domain.com* being the value you configured in `terraform.tfvars -> cluster_hostname`)
+The Grafana dashboard will automatically be available to you after installation under [https://grafana.my-kubernetes.my-domain.com](https://grafana.my-kubernetes.my-domain.com) (with *my-kubernetes.my-domain.com* being the value you configured in `config.yaml -> kuberneters.hostname`)

 The username for accessing Grafana will be `admin` and the password can be retrieved from Kubernetes by running:
 ```bash